2026 Men's FIH Hockey World Cup: For combined men's and women's event

-Wavre, Belgium and Amstelveen, Netherlands were awarded the hosting rights on 3 November 2022.
+Wavre, Belgium and Amsterdam, Netherlands were awarded the hosting rights on 3 November 2022.

 Teams

 Qualification

-Just as in 2018 and 2023, 16 teams will compete in the tournament.
-Alongside hosts, Belgium and Netherlands, the top-ranked team in the 2023–24 and 2024–25 seasons in the FIH Pro League and the five continental teams receive an automatic berth.
-The other 16 teams will compete for the last seven places in the World Cup Qualifiers.
+Just as in 2018 and 2023, 16 teams competed in the tournament.
+Alongside hosts, Belgium and Netherlands, the top-ranked teams in the 2023–24 and 2024–25 seasons in the FIH Pro League and the five continental champions received an automatic berth.
+Then 16 teams from all over the five continents competed for the last seven places at the World Cup Qualifiers.
+Of the team who qualified, 14 had taken part in the previous edition.

-Highlighted are the countries that are participating in the 2026 Men's FIH Hockey World Cup.